 How to save energy when working from home

 Many people who have the capability of working from are being urged to do so over the coming weeks and months.
-Not going into the office is considered to be an effective way of preventing the spread of the virus because it reduces the risk of people coming into contact with others and helps shield people at higher risk.
+Not going into the office is considered to be an effective way of preventing the spread of the virus because it reduces the risk of people coming into contact with others.

 However, spending more and more time at home, unfortunately goes hand-in-hand with a number of concerns like childcare, food, mental health, money and using more energy.